crownstone/website/README.md

-# DoBots website
+# Crownstone website

-You can find this website at [www.dobots.nl](http://www.dobots.nl).
+You can find this website at [https://crownstone.rocks](https://crownstone.rocks).

 ## Prerequisites